LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 # Sample-Accurate Kernel Switching with Overlap-Save Convolution

-Digital audio processing often requires changing filter characteristics in real-time - think of a synthesizer's filter envelope sweeping from bright to dark, or a DJ transitioning between effects.
-But naive kernel switching can introduce audible clicks and pops that destroy the listening experience.
+In the last post we looked at creating our own implementation of the overlap save method (OLS).
+One of the primary reasons that we did that intead of calling a library was so that we could make our own custom changes down the road.
+One of those custom changes that I want to make is to be able to change the kernel used in convolution, not just once, but at regular periods.
+The use case I have in mind is noise cancelling headphones.
+I imagine that as they take samples of audio input from outside your head they then transform those into filters.
+As the outside environment is constantly changing, we need those filters to constantly change as well.
 This post explores implementing sample-accurate kernel switching using the overlap-save method.

 ## The Problem

 When processing audio with convolution-based filters, we sometimes need to change the filter characteristics while the audio is playing.
-Simply swapping out kernels at arbitrary sample boundaries doesn't work - convolution inherently creates dependencies between input and output samples that span the kernel length.
-Ignore these dependencies, and you'll hear unwanted artifacts.
+Simply swapping out kernels at arbitrary sample boundaries might work with time domain convolution, but in real time processing we want to stay in the frequency domain as much as possible.

 ## Why Kernel Switching Matters